 11Journalists have even suggested that the very same fashion of monument construction may have been induced by MMC (read a related article here.).
-In this case, proximity to MMC may not only have decreased the cost of a monument but increased the extent of advertisement to which a county was exposed (this may be consistent with Figure A21, which shows an increase in newspaper mentions of MMC after 1905).
+In this case, proximity to MMC may not only have decreased the cost of a monument but increased the extent of advertisement to which a county was exposed (this may be consistent with Figure A20, which shows an increase in newspaper mentions of MMC after 1905).

-next to a granite quarry - and a very time-concentrated demand for monuments.
-Whereas in the North monuments celebrating Union soldiers started appearing right after the war, extremely few Confederate monuments were constructed before the start of the 20th century.
+extremely few Confederate monuments were constructed before the start of the 20th century.
 Construction took off after 1900 and peaked in 1911 in anticipation of celebrations of the 50th anniversary of the beginning of the Civil War.
 Newspapers and advertisements of the time often used the anniversary and the imminent death of the last surviving veterans to promote the construction.
 As shown in Figure 2 more than half of the existing monuments were erected between 1905 and 1915, after which World War I drastically reduced the demand.
 Figure 3 shows that monuments were primarily concentrated in Virginia around Richmond, the former Confederate capital, with the rest scattered across the South.